NREL/hycon/docs/wake_steering_design.md

 ___

-Two other wake steering-based utilities are provided in the `whoc.design_tools.wake_steering_design` module.
+Two other wake steering-based utilities are provided in the `hycon.design_tools.wake_steering_design` module.

 ### Finding hysteresis zones